Ngā pātai auau

 You can find more on the consumer health forum Aotearoa here.

 What is the code of expectations for consumer/whānau engagement?

 The code outlines consumer/whānau engagement expectations for the health system.
-This is to ensure consumer perspectives are reflected in the design, deliver, and evaluation of health services.
+This is to ensure consumer perspectives are reflected in the design, delivery and evaluation of health services.

 What is ‘Partners in Care’?

-Partners in Care is the consumer and whānau engagement programme at the Health Quality & Safety Commission.
+Partners in Care, or He Hoa Tiaki, is the consumer and whānau engagement programme at the Commission.

 Why does the Commission use the term ‘consumer’?

-The Health Quality & Safety Commission recognises there are many views about who a ‘health consumer’ is.
+The Commission recognises there are many views about who a ‘health consumer’ is.
 While there is no universally agreed definition, we use ‘consumer’ for our projects and in our documents for consistency across our work.

 How do you ensure the consumer voice is included in the design, planning, and delivery of the Commission’s work?

 The Commission’s dedication to involving the consumer and whānau voice at all levels is shown in its four strategic priorities: